Strengthening our kids, our families & our community.

 Michelle Taylor - Clinical Psychologist

 Chelle is committed to providing family inclusive, client centred services to her clients.
-Working with the child in the context of their family or care relationships is an essential approach for Chelle in her work with children and adolescents.
-Years of working with involuntary clients has given Chelle a real skill in engaging children and young people reluctant to participate in “therapy”.
+Working with the child in the context of their family or care relationships is an essential approach for Chelle in her work with children.
 Child clients and their families have often commended Chelle on her ability to put clients at ease, establish safe therapeutic space for children to address difficult issues and to support and manage these competently.

 Chelle is a member of the Australian Psychological Society, and a registered provider with Medicare.